Looking for a clarification on what something in one of our puzzles means, or some general puzzle info? Read on.

 You cannot assume that your opponent will block a certain way, unless they are somehow forced to.
-Your solution must satisfy all possible blocking scenarios and always deal lethal in order to be correct.
+Your solution must satisfy all possible blocking scenarios, even ones that would seem strange in a regular game, and always deal lethal in order to be correct.

 Sometimes you will see six-sided dice placed on cards.
 These are meant to indicate counters, of whatever type is most reasonable to be there.
 On most creatures they will be +1/+1 counters, on most artifacts and lands they will be charge counters, and on most Planeswalkers they will be loyalty counters.

 For -1/-1 counters, we will use a separate graphic to avoid confusion.

 Unless otherwise stated, all zones not displayed are empty.
 Neither you nor your opponent have cards in graveyards or in exile.